-If you’re using existing fence posts bare in mind softwood battens can bow over time, so we would advise fitting posts in between if the space is over 1.8m.
+If you're using existing fence posts bear in mind softwood battens can bow over time, so we would advise fitting posts in between if the space is over 1.8m.
 This allows you to secure the wood a bit more than if it was fastened at larger intervals.

 Decide on the height you’d like your fence to be, then work out the order and pattern you’d like your slats to be.
 Don’t forget anything over 2m requires planning permission.